 Off-grid solar is legal in North Dakota.
 Systems must be installed according to the fire, electrical, residential, and international building code.
-Unless you are installing a very small system, you will need to get a permit and have it installed by a licensed electrician.
+Unless you install a very small system, you must get a permit and have it installed by a licensed electrician.

 Off-Grid Water Laws in North Dakota

-North Dakota has some of the most relaxed water rights laws in the USA.
+North Dakota has some of the USA’s most relaxed water rights laws.
 It follows the doctrine of prior appropriation, or “first in time is first in right.”

-You are generally allowed to use the water on your property or even water that isn’t located on your property.
-Permits usually aren’t required for domestic or farming uses, but you may want to get one anyway to establish your right to the water.
+You are generally allowed to use the water on your property or even water not on your property.
+Permits usually aren’t required for domestic or farming uses, but you may want to get one to establish your water rights.